allip/odoo-community/allip_digits_2f_authentication/doc/index.rst

    :align: center

 |
--  Click on the "All-IP Two-Factor SMS & Call Authentication (2FA)" app.
+-  Click on the "All-IP Two-Factor SMS or Call Authentication (2FA)" app.

 -  App details will be shown